cake-tech/ledger-flutter-plus-plugins/packages/ledger-nano/README.md

 ## Overview

-Ledger Nano devices are the perfect hardware wallets for managing your crypto & NFTs on the go.
+Ledger devices are the perfect hardware wallets for managing your crypto & NFTs on the go.
 This Flutter package is a plugin for the [ledger_flutter_plus](https://pub.dev/packages/ledger_flutter_plus) package to get accounts and sign transactions using the
 Nano blockchain.